-Don't forget, we need to receive your Team Entry Form by the 31st of January!
+Don't forget, we need to receive your Team Entry Form by Ist February 2016!
 You can download the Form from here: http://coventry.bcs.org/downloads.php

-We use the statements on this form to select the teams that will be invited to the Finals Exhibition on the 20th March at Coventry University.
+We use the statements on the entry forms to select the teams that will be invited to the Finals Exhibition on the 16th March at Coventry University.
 So what you tell us about your entry is very important!

-The form is not very long, so it shouldn't take too long to fill it in, and you can keep working on your entry right up until the Finals Exhibition.
+The form is not very long, so it shouldn't take too long to fill it in, but what you write will decide whether or not you become a finalist.